Gero: Succession and early conflicts

 Gero was the son of Count Thietmar, tutor of Henry the Fowler.
-He was appointed by King Otto of Saxony to succeed his brother, Siegfried, as count and margrave in the district fronting the Wends on the lower Saale in 937.
+Some scholars assume that he was appointed by king Otto I to succeed his brother, Siegfried, as count and margrave in the district fronting the Wends on the lower Saale in 937.
 His appointment frustrated Thankmar, the king's half-brother and Siegfried's cousin, and together with Eberhard of Franconia and Wichmann the Elder, he revolted against the king (938).
 Thankmar was dead within a year and his accomplices came to terms with Otto.
 Gero kept his march.